 - Focus on 'why' first and 'how' later: Be the annoying 7-yr old kid with a million questions.
 We can't arrive at the right answer if we don't know the right questions to ask.
 Lots of customers make assumptions on how things need to work instead of defining the business problem.
 There are always multiple paths that can be taken.

 - Long tail of past best practices: Recognize that best practices are changing at light speed.
-If you've looked at Azure AD more than three months ago, you're likely out of date.
+If you've looked at Microsoft Entra more than three months ago, you're likely out of date.
 Everything here's subject to change after publication.
 “Best” option today may not be the same six months from now.

 Don't skip this section.
 I often find that I must step-back to these articles, even for customers who have been using cloud services for years.

 Alas, language isn't a precise tool.
 We often use the same word to mean different concepts or different words to mean the same concept.
 I often use this diagram below to establish some baseline terminology and "hierarchy model."

 When you learn to swim, it's better to start in the pool and not in the middle of the ocean.
 I'm not trying to be technically accurate with this diagram.
 It's a model to discuss some basic concepts.